AndreaPrestia/Felis/README.md

 **Dispatch**

-This endpoint is used to dispatch a message, on a topic , to every listener connected to Felis, with whatever contract in the payload.
+This endpoint is used to dispatch a message with whatever contract in the payload, by topic, to every listener connected to Felis.

 ```
 curl --location 'https://localhost:7103/dispatch' \